Chloe Ashley is a specialist criminal defence barrister with experience as both a led junior and junior alone in serious, complex cases.

-Chloe’s work is defined by her personable, pro-active approach, meticulous preparation and exceptional client care.
-She prides herself on her fearless commitment to her cases.
+Her work is defined by her professional, pro-active approach, meticulous preparation, and exceptional client care.

-Chloe is learning Pashto (slowly).
+Chloe is learning Pashto (with difficulty).
 She also speaks conversational French along with some basic Arabic and German.

 Comments from instructing solicitors:-

 She is a top operator in court.
 People underestimate her because of her relatively junior call and they do so at their peril”.

 “A very intelligent advocate who can master complex expert evidence, distil it and present it effectively to both lay clients and a jury.”

 “Her closing speeches are flawless and a joy to watch, jury’s absolutely love her.”

 “She is always top of our list when it comes to instructing in complex, serious cases.
 Chloe is extremely hard working, diligent, and leaves no piece of plausible evidence unexplored.
 She has an unrivalled commitment to her clients.
 She genuinely cares for them and their welfare and to that end she will fight hard for the right result for them.”

 “Her work is creditworthy of an advocate of 20 years’ call.
 She is very impressive on her feet.”